 Once you are preapproved for a loan, have your mortgage professional recommend the right realtor based upon where you are looking to move and overall personality fit.
-Your realtor not only is your guide, but also your advocate; it is important that he or she is aware of your goals.
+Your realtor not only is your guide, but also should be your advocate; it is important that he or she is aware of your goals.

 Ultimately, deciding to rent or buy a home comes down to personal preference.
 There is no right or wrong answer.
-However, by going through the questions listed above and consulting with your tax professional, financial services professional, and others you trust, you should be able to make a sound financial decision that will help you sleep well at night—regardless of whether it is under your own roof or your landlord’s.
+However, by going through the questions listed above and consulting with your tax professional, financial services professional and others you trust, you should be able to make a sound financial decision that will help you sleep well at night — regardless of whether it is under your own roof or your landlord’s.

 Any reference to a specific company, commercial product, process or service does not constitute or imply an endorsement or recommendation by the National Endowment for Financial Education.